onap/vnfrqts-requirements/docs/Chapter5.rst

 application itself.

-Note that these parameters are **not** intended to represent Neutron “Floating IP” resources, for which OpenStack manages a pool of public IP addresses that are mapped to specific VM ports.
+Note that these parameters are **not** intended to represent Neutron "Floating IP" resources, for which OpenStack manages a pool of public IP addresses that are mapped to specific VM ports.
 In that case, the individual VMs are not even aware of the public IPs, and all assignment of public IPs to VMs is via OpenStack commands.
 ONAP does not support